A.P. Moller: Maersk’s new warehouse at Dadri, Uttar Pradesh, becomes the company’s first warehouse run entirely by women

 He added, “While expanding our warehouses across the country, we wanted to create opportunities for women in a traditionally male-dominated sector.
 As per the 2021 census, Dadri has only 6% working women of its total population, and our team on the ground had a strong desire to contribute towards a change in that respect.”

-When the doors to the new warehouse in Dadri opened on 23rd September 2022, there were 84 women ready to run the facility by taking charge of every task –from security and housekeeping to operating forklifts, handling cargo, operating computers, working on Tally jobs and managing clerical work.
+When the doors to the new warehouse in Dadri opened on September 23, 2022, there were 84 women ready to run the facility by taking charge of every task—from security and housekeeping to operating forklifts, handling cargo, operating computers, working on Tally jobs, and managing clerical work.
 But creating employment for all these women was not a task achieved overnight.

-While some women could take up unskilled and semiskilled jobs immediately, others had to undergo skilling that involved operating Material Handling Equipment (MHE) such as reach trucks and forklifts.
-During April and May, the institute and trainers were identified to undertake the training for these women in specialised tasks.
-After much preparation, these women started receiving their training from July onwards.
+While some women could take up unskilled and semiskilled jobs immediately, others had to undergo skilling that involved operating material handling equipment (MHE), such as reach trucks and forklifts.
+During April and May, the institute and trainers were identified to undertake the training for these women in specialized tasks.
+After much preparation, these women started receiving their training from July onward.

 A lot went into finding and skilling the right women to take on the right job at the warehouse we were building.
 There were many ups and downs, and several times, we felt that this was an ambition we were just not in a position to achieve.
 But our whole team in Dadri rose to the challenge, left no stone unturned and stayed committed to our goal.

 He added, “The 84 women have joined a total workforce of 350 employees at our Dadri CFS, and we are hugely motivated to improve the gender representation at the facility further.”